The Big Picture

 Exploration of Ocean Worlds

 I have been fascinated about the prospect for life beyond Earth since I learned about microbes and Astrobiology, an interdisciplinary scientific field concerned with the origins, early evolution, distribution, and future of life in the universe.
 I’m interested in the history of our own planet, how microbes ruled the Earth for 2 billion years, and how we got from single-cell life at the bottom of the ocean to very complicated mammals!
 Plus, we now know that not only do oceans cover ~70% of Earth’s surface, but there are abundant oceans in our solar system.
 These Ocean Worlds include Jupiter’s ice covered moon Europa and Saturn’s moon Enceladus.
 I’m interested in working with space scientists and oceanographers to find analog sites in Earth’s ocean to help inform our search for life on other Ocean Worlds, and then help design smart missions in the search for life beyond.
-We are currently partnering with scientists at NASA and a variety of institutions to study Ocean World analogs on Earth to plan for future missions as part of a Systematic Underwater Biogeochemical Science and Exploration Analog (SUBSEA) research program.
+We are currently partnering with scientists at NASA and a variety of institutions to study Ocean World analogs on Earth to plan for future missions as part of a Systematic Underwater Biogeochemical Science and Exploration Analog (SUBSEA) research program, as well as the newly formed Exploring Ocean Worlds program led at WHOI and supported by NASA.

 Microbes of Cape Cod